 So, what are their health benefits?

 Aside from being delicious, peaches are also startlingly good for you.
 They’re very high in fiber, which is as essential for reducing cholesterol levels as it is for maintaining a healthy digestive system.
-Peaches are surprisingly good sources of vitamin A, which keeps all of our organs working properly and is vital for reproduction, and also helps us to maintain our vision.
+Peaches are a surprisingly good source of vitamin A, which keeps all of our organs working properly, is vital for reproduction, and also helps us to maintain our vision.

-Although they’re not at high in antioxidants as blueberries or goji berries, they do have a fairly high level at 1,826 per cup of fruit.
-These antioxidants are essential for a strong, healthy immune systems: they help to reduce inflammation and can also help to deter cancer and other chronic health issues, and also do wonders for maintaining healthy skin.
+Although they’re not as high in antioxidants as blueberries or goji berries, they do have a fairly high level at 1,826 per cup of fruit.
+These antioxidants are essential for a strong, healthy immune systems: helping to reduce inflammation and also helping to deter cancer and other chronic health issues.
+Peaches also do wonders for maintaining healthy skin.

 In addition to helping to slow skin’s aging process, the zinc in peaches is known to boost testosterone levels in men.
-Peaches’ potassium content assists with nervous system function and regulates heart rate, while its calcium and iron levels help with bone maintenance and hemoglobin production in red blood cells, respectively.
+Peaches’ potassium content assists with nervous system function and regulates the heart rate, while its calcium and iron levels help with bone maintenance and hemoglobin production in red blood cells.

-These fruits even help reduce obesity: their high fiber content isn’t just great for lowering cholesterol—it also helps to make people feel full longer, thus curbing appetite.
-The fact that peaches also have beneficial effects on digestive issues such as IBS, ulcers, and gastritis makes them a powerhouse as far as holistic healing is concerned.
+These fruits can even help reduce obesity.
+Their high fiber content isn’t just great for lowering cholesterol—it also helps to make people feel full longer, thus curbing appetite.
+The fact that peaches also have beneficial effects on digestive issues such as IBS, ulcers, and gastritis, makes them a powerhouse as far as holistic healing is concerned.

 It’s rather wonderful to consider that every bite you take out of one of these fruits also nourishes and heals your entire body on so many levels, isn’t it?